 Bob Cronk is a professional artist that is known for works covering a wide variety of subject matter.
-His traditional and abstract paintings and drawings are enjoyed by private collectors and many works are completed by commission.
-Mediums employed are acrylics, watercolors, pen & Ink, graphite and charcoal.
+His traditional and contemporary paintings and drawings are enjoyed by private collectors and many works are completed by commission.
+Mediums employed for paintings are acrylics and oils.
+Secondarily are watercolors, pen & Ink, graphite, and charcoal.
+From time to time Bob conducts workshops covering the basics of composition and color theory.
+He also authors a electronic newsletter and has Instagram and Face Book pages.

-Bob was born in Saginaw, Michigan.
-He is a son of an Army officer and a US Air Force veteran providing security on a B-52 base during the Vietnam war years.
-During those years he visited many countries and saw firsthand different cultures and expressions of art.
-He studied at The Pennsylvania Academy of Fine Art in Philadelphia, Pa. and is a signature member of ISAP – the International Society of Acrylic Painters.
+He studied at The Pennsylvania Academy of Fine Art in Philadelphia, Pa. and is a signature member of ISAP – the International Society of Acrylic Painters and NOAPS-National oil & Acrylic Painters Society.
 He worked as an illustrator for Georgia-Pacific Corporation, printing firms, various trade groups and small businesses.
 Along the way he established a sign painting business in historic Cape May, N.J. featuring hand lettering and large murals.
-He is also member of the Piedmont Council for the Arts, Charlottesville, Va., and the Scottsville, Va.
+He is also a member of the greater Scottsville, Va.
 Chamber of commerce.